Mela User Guide

 Multiply-Add

-Multiply-Add is a modulator module whose modulation signal is equal to A×B+C where A, B and C are the values of the module parameters.
-Modulate some or all three parameters to create complex signals.
+The Multiply-Add module is a modulator whose Mod signal equals A×B+C, where A, B, and C are the module parameters.
+Any of these parameters can be modulated to create complex signals.

 Released on Apr 30, 2024 as part of Collection 3.